nostrumbiodiscovery/msm_pele/docs/_build/tutorial.rst

 In order to include your own box pass the flag --box box.pdb and change the CENTER and RADIUS line inside the pdb as you want to define the properties of the box/es (you can have more than one box per file).

-If your PMF looks completely scatter with no minimum close to the binding site as the plot below and the box limitation does not make any change to the results,  your system may not suitable for a MSM_PELE calculation as PELE finds too many false positive.
+If your PMF looks completely scatter with no minimum close to the binding site as the plot below and the box limitation does not make any change to the results,  your system may not suitable for a msm_pele calculation as PELE finds too many false positive.
 We are currently working on that problem.

 .. figure:: PMF_wrong.png